Do you want a rich, vibrant garden? This super collection of seven items can supercharge your soil and improve garden growth.

 Step #4: Add water to the bottle until it is almost full and shake vigorously until all the powder and salt have dissolved.
 Use this mixture on your garden plants.

-Remember to spray into the soil around the plant and avoid spraying their leaves, as this will not be of much benefit to the plant.
+Remember to spray into the soil around the plant and avoid spraying their leaves, as this will not be of many benefits to the plant.

-Manure tea has many benefits to the plants.
-First, the manure contains the much-needed nitrogen to your plants.
-The manure is also affordable over other chemical fertilizers and it is all natural meaning that it will not damage your soil.
+Manure tea has many benefits for plants.
+First, manure contains the much-needed nitrogen for your plants.
+The manure is also affordable over other chemical fertilizers and it is all-natural meaning that it will not damage your soil.

-To prepare the manure tea is rather simple.
-You just need to have some manure, water, empty garbage or storage container, a rope and an old pillowcase or sack.
+Preparing the manure tea is rather simple.
+You just need to have some manure, water, empty garbage or storage container, a rope, and an old pillowcase or sack.

 Step #1: Place the manure in your pillowcase.
-You can use a hand trowel to put about ten heaping scoops of manure, remember use only old manure that has decomposed fully.
-Fresh manure may burn your plant and often contain harmful pathogens that may damage your plants.
+You can use a hand trowel to put about ten heaping scoops of manure.
+Remember to use only old manure that has decomposed fully.
+Fresh manure may burn your plant and often contain harmful pathogens that may damage plants.